- Why did I receive a Notice?

 Class Counsel have prosecuted this case on a contingency basis.
-They have not received any fees or reimbursement for costs and expenses associated with this case.
-Class Counsel will request an award of reasonable attorneys’ fees and costs and expenses from the Court in a total amount no greater than $7,700,000.
+They were paid fees and reimbursement for costs and expenses associated with this case.
+Class Counsel received an award of reasonable attorneys’ fees and costs and expenses from the Court in a total amount of $7,700,000.

-Class Counsel will also apply to the Court for incentive awards to the named Plaintiffs, who have conditionally been approved as Settlement Class Representatives, in the amount of $2,500 each, for their efforts in pursuing this litigation for the benefit of the Settlement Class.
-Any award for Class Counsel Fees and Expenses and any incentive awards will be paid by Defendants and will not reduce any benefits available to you under the Settlement.
+The Court approved incentive awards to the named Plaintiffs, who have been approved as Settlement Class Representatives, in the amount of $2,500 each, for their efforts in pursuing this litigation for the benefit of the Settlement Class.
+The award for Class Counsel Fees and Expenses and incentive awards have been paid by Defendants and have not reduced any benefits available to you under the Settlement.

-Class Counsel’s motion for fees and expenses and Settlement Class Representative incentive awards will be filed by December 4, 2019, and will be made available for review on the Important Documents page of this website.Back To Top
+Class Counsel’s motion for fees and expenses and Settlement Class Representative incentive awards is available for review on the Important Documents page of this website.Back To Top

 How do I tell the Court that I like or dislike the Settlement?